Ed-Fi-Exchange-OSS/LMS-Toolkit/src/lms-ds-loader/README.md

 ### Database-Enabled Integration Tests

 This package contains SQL Server-integrated tests, in addition to the standard unit tests.
-The specialized tests are in the `tests_integration_sql` directory and they will run automatically if you call `pytest` with no arguments.
+The specialized tests are in the `tests_integration_mssql` directory and they will run automatically if you call `pytest` with no arguments.

 Before running the tests, create an empty SQL Server database named